CWood-sdf/spaceport.nvim/README.md

             },
         }
     end,
-    -- The number of empty lines to put between this section and the next topBuffer = 0,
+    -- The number of empty lines to put between this section and the previous section topBuffer = 0,
     remaps = {
         {
             key = "w",
             mode = "n",
+            --- Spaceport passes two parameters to action:
+            --- 1. The line that the cursor is on (relative to the start of the screen)
+            --- 2. vim.v.count
-            action = function()
+            action = function(line, count)
                 i = i + 1
                 -- This will cause the screen to be re-rendered require('spaceport.screen').render()